divoxx/echosrv/README.md

 # Echo Server

-A high-performance async echo server library built with Tokio, supporting both TCP and UDP protocols.
+A high-performance async echo server library built with Tokio, supporting TCP, UDP, HTTP, and Unix domain socket protocols.
 Perfect for development, testing, and when you need a network service with predictable, verifiable behavior.

 ## Why Echo Server?

-- **Multi-Protocol**: Supports TCP, UDP, and Unix domain sockets (stream and datagram)
+- **Multi-Protocol**: Supports TCP, UDP, HTTP, and Unix domain sockets (stream and datagram)
 - **Predictable**: Always echoes back exactly what you send - no surprises
 - **Simple**: Minimal configuration, just start it and it works
 - **Verifiable**: Easy to test - send data, get the same data back